 Detachment is a subtle art.
 Because very often, a person who is good at emoational detachment from an outcome doesn’t appear to be doing anything differently.
 Yet, in their mind, they have a completely different perspective about the situation.

 The dictionary definition of detachment is the state of being objective or aloof.

 Detachment is the process of letting go or being flexible in achieving what you want.
 It allows you to find release from frustration and disappointment.

-Being able to practice detachment in your work life and personal life means that you will have more fun, fulfillment, freedom, and inner peace.
+Being able to practice the art of detachment in your life means that you will have more fun, fulfillment, freedom, and inner peace.
 It’s a mental framework practiced by many successful and enlightened people from all walks of life.

 The Law of Detachment